 This story focuses on Cleveland, a fairly successful local businessman, his family and a mysterious character called Camino.
-Cleveland, Cleve, leads the boring middle-class life of the owner of a small manufacturing company, and one suspects that his family’s lot is even worse than his.
+Cleveland, Cleve, leads the boring middle-class life of the owner of a small manufacturing company.
+One suspects that his family’s lot is even worse than his.
 For some reason, we don’t know, Camino seeks Cleve out at a baseball game to help him get his life on track.

 As soon as Camino started to speak, I knew what Rethink Happy was going to be about.
 Not that that was a bad thing for me, I was looking forward to it.
 I have always enjoyed reading about people’s personal philosophies, even though this one is quite regular Catholic Church.

 However, I did find the first three-quarters of the book more palatable than the last section, where almost all pretence of wrapping the philosophy in a thin story was ditched altogether.
-The ending came too soon too, as the transformation of Cleveland was nowhere near complete.
+The ending came too soon too.
+As far as I was concerned, the transformation of Cleveland was nowhere near complete.
 Rethink Happy seems like a story cut in half to provide two books, although it is not very long anyway.

-I didn’t like the title from the start, and after having read the book it makes it seem even more like a lecture, which is its weakness, whatever you think about the philosophy of living a meaningful life expounded in it.
-In books like this, I am more interested in the ideas than the story anyway, but even I thought that the storyline was too threadbare towards the end.
+I didn’t like the title from the start.
+Furthermore, after having read the book, it makes it seem even more like a lecture.
+This is its weakness, whatever you think about the philosophy of living a meaningful life expounded in it.
+In books like this, I am more interested in the ideas than the story anyway.
+However, even I thought that the storyline was too threadbare towards the end.
 I suspect that a lot of readers will find that even more annoying.
 Too much like being lectured as a child, told a parable, as if we can’t see what Kisgen’s real purpose is.

 Still, I quite liked Rethink Happy very much, but I would change the title, flesh out the plot and finish the story.